williamaredal/LuxAI-S2/README.md

 * TODO Add behaviour to heavy bot that checks its home factory water, and directly surrounding rubble tiles.
 If the home factory has a certain level of water, while there are neighbouring tiles with rubble, send the bot to clear this instead of mining ice.
 [X]
+* TODO Fix bug where heavy does not return to ice tile after successfully clearing rubble around factory [X]

 ### Light behaviour
 * TODO Incorporate a sorting function for rubble tiles as well as proximity to the light bot (changed to factory tile with closest proximity to unit),